 Students/parents will have contact details for the student's respective teachers and can contact them directly, either by email or by phone.
-Also, every student at SIDE has a Student Coordinator.
-In addition to enrolling the student, their responsibilities include monitoring the student's academic progress and providing a contact point for parents.
+Every secondary student at SIDE has a Student Coordinator who enrols students, monitors their academic progress and provides a contact point for parents.